|Degrees||M.Phil (Oxon); BA (H.Hons), Magna cum Laude (W&M)|

 Matthew has studied conducting under the Celibidache student, Angel Gil-Ordóñez (PostClassical), Paul Spicer (Finzi Singers), Akiko Fujimoto (Minnesota Orchestra), and with the Haydn scholar, James Armstrong (William & Mary).
 He has participated in masterclasses with Leon Botstein, Harold Farberman, Mark Gibson, Marios Papadopoulos, and Markand Thakar.
 His principal cello study occurred with Neal Cary (Principal, Richmond Symphony), a pupil of Leonard Rose, and with Judith Shiffers (Israel Chamber Orchestra), a student of Orlando Cole and Paul Tortelier.

-Equally at home in the choir stalls, Matthew currently sings with the Choir of The Queen’s College, Oxford, and as a Deputy Lay Clerk in the Choirs of Men & Boys, and Men & Girls at Washington National Cathedral.
-He also serves as Master of the Music at Pusey House, Oxford, conducting one of the University’s premier mixed-voice chamber choirs.
+Equally at home in the choir stalls, Matthew is currently Master of the Music at Pusey House, Oxford, conducting one of the University’s premier mixed-voice chamber choirs.
+He is an alumnus of the Choir of The Queen’s College, Oxford, and a Deputy Lay Clerk in the Choirs of Men & Boys, and Men & Girls at Washington National Cathedral.
 Matthew earned his B.A. magna cum laude with High Honours in Music from America’s second-oldest university, the College of William & Mary (1693), where he is the founding Music Director Emeritus of the William & Mary Schola Cantorum.
 Matthew also holds an M.Phil in Musicology from the University of Oxford, where he is currently a doctoral candidate in Music.

 Area of proposed thesis